WebberZone/contextual-related-posts/readme.txt

 * Enhancements/modifications:
     * `post_title` and `post_content` fields are only used if *Use content* option is set
     * Gutenberg block updated to the latest Blocks API
+    * Widget "Only from categories" autocomplete replaced by ID list

 * Bug fixes:
     * Current post was incorrectly being excluded in the translation functions